| How We Hold On

 Not you.
 It is cold.

-there, friend, and for all the tears I’ve loosed, for all the tears I’ve yet
+It is stone.
+I standthere, friend, and for all the tears I’ve loosed, for all the tears I’ve yet

 to loose, I simply